 If altering timing and dosage does not work, the next step will most likely include prescribing an additional medication to help you get to sleep at night by counteracting the Adderall.

 Tips on How to Sleep on Adderall while Getting Better Sleep Overall

 If you do not want to add a sleep aid medication to counteract Adderall, you have some other options that could help you get more sleep.
-Try these tricks out before you get more medication, or in combination with a sleep aid to help boost the quality of sleep you get regularly.
-Following is how to sleep after taking Adderall the natural way, which may take a bit longer but can certainly help.
+Try these tricks out before you get more medicine or in combination with a sleep aid to help boost the quality of sleep you get regularly.
+Following is how to sleep after taking Adderall the natural way, which may take longer but can certainly help.